What is the Employment Relations (Flexible Working) Act 2023?

 All employees have the legal right to request flexible working, and such requests are known as ‘making a statutory application’.

-Under the current legislation, employees must have worked for the same employer for at least 26 weeks to be eligible.
+Under that legislation, employees had to have worked for the same employer for at least 26 weeks to be eligible.

 In 2021, the government ran a consultation on ‘Making flexible working the default.’
 The outcomes of the consultation were published in December 2022, including plans to introduce the Employment Relations (Flexible Working) Bill.

-What is the proposed Employment Relations (Flexible Working) Bill?
+What is the Employment Relations (Flexible Working) Act 2023?

-The Employment Relations (Flexible Working) Bill 2022-23 is a Private Member’s Bill, introduced on 15 June 2022 by Labour MP Yasmin Qureshi.
+The Employment Relations (Flexible Working) Act 2023 is legislation that came into effect from 1st April 2024.
 It aims to give employees greater access to flexibility over where, when and how they work.

-In particular, employees will be able to request flexible working from day one of their employment, rather than only being permitted after 26 weeks in their role.
+In particular, employees are able to request flexible working from day one of their employment, rather than only being permitted after 26 weeks in their role.

-The Bill would amend the Employment Rights Act 1996 to change the current right to request flexible working in the following ways:
+The act amends the Employment Rights Act 1996 to change the current right to request flexible working in the following ways:

 - Removing the requirement for employees to explain in their request what effect they think it will have on the employer and suggest ways to mitigate them;